-The identification numbers for wells and miscellaneous surface-water sites are assigned according to the grid system of latitude and longitude.
+The identification numbers for wells are assigned according to the grid system of latitude and longitude.
 The number consists of 15 digits.
 The first six digits denote the degrees, minutes, and seconds of latitude, the next seven digits denote degrees, minutes, and seconds of longitude, and the last two digits (assigned sequentially) identify the wells or other sites within a 1-second grid.
-This site identification number, once assigned, is a pure number and has no locational significance.
-In the rare instance where the initial determination of latitude and longitude are found to be in error, the station will retain its initial identification number; however, its true latitude and longitude will be listed in the LOCATION paragraph of the station description.
-(See figure below.)
+This site-identification number, once assigned, is a pure number and has no locational significance.
+In the rare instance where the initial determination of latitude and longitude is found to be in error, the station will retain its initial identification number; however, its true latitude and longitude will be listed in the LOCATION paragraph of the station description.
+(See figure 4.)